-9. Payroll Protection Program Loan
+8. Paycheck Protection Program Loan

 On July 1, 2020, the Organization received funding of \$235,000 through the Paycheck Protection Program (PPP), as established by the CARES Act, which provides qualifying businesses to obtain federal funding for amounts not to exceed two and a half times average monthly payroll expenses.
 Under the provisions of the CARES Act, the PPP proceeds must be used for eligible expenses, which includes payroll, benefits, rent and utilities.
 The eligible expenses may be forgiven if such expenses are incurred during the 24-week period after receipt of the PPP funding and if the Organization maintains its pre-pandemic staffing levels.
-The Organization has used the proceeds for expenses consistent with the PPP provisions.
-Management believes that the use of the loan proceeds will meet the conditions for forgiveness.

 For amounts received, but not forgiven, the excess proceeds will convert to a note payable, with a maturity date of July 1, 2025, and accruing interest at 1.00% per annum.
-Under the provisions of the CARES Act, payments are deferred for six months and there is no collateral or guarantee requirements.